Imperial Japanese Navy: World War II

-To effectively combat the numerically superior American navy, the Japanese had devoted a large amount of resources to create a force of superior quality.
-Betting on the success of aggressive tactics which stemmed from Mahanian doctrine and the concept of decisive battle, Japan did not invest significantly in capabilities needed to protect its long shipping lines against enemy submarines, particularly under-investing in the vital area of antisubmarine warfare (both escort ships and escort carriers), and in the specialized training and organization to support it.
-Imperial Japan's reluctance to use its submarine fleet for commerce raiding and failure to secure its communications also hastened its defeat.The Japanese Navy also underinvested in intelligence and had hardly any agents active in the United States when the war started; several Japanese Naval officers credited lack of information about the US Navy as another major factor in their defeat.
+To effectively combat the numerically superior U.S. Navy, the Japanese had devoted a large amount of resources to create a force of superior quality.
+Crucially, relying heavily on the use of aggressive tactics which stemmed from Mahanian doctrine and the concept of decisive battle, Japan did not invest significantly in capabilities needed to protect its long shipping lines against enemy submarines.
+In particular, Japan under-invested in the vital area of antisubmarine warfare (both escort ships and escort carriers), and in the specialized training and organization to support it.
+Japan's reluctance to use its submarine fleet for commerce raiding and failure to comprehensively secure its seaborne communications would ultimately contribute to its defeat in the Pacific war.
+The Japanese Navy also under-invested in intelligence and had hardly any agents active in the United States when the war started.
+After the war, several Japanese naval officers credited a lack of information about the U.S. Navy as another major factor in their defeat.

-The IJN launched a surprise attack on Pearl Harbor, killing 2,403 Americans and crippling the U.S. Pacific Fleet.
-During the first six months of the Pacific War, the IJN enjoyed spectacular success inflicting heavy defeats on Allied forces.
-Allied navies were devastated during the Japanese conquest of Southeast Asia.
-Japanese naval aircraft were also responsible for the sinkings of HMS Prince of Wales and HMS Repulse which was the first time that capital ships were sunk by aerial attack while underway.
-In April 1942, the Indian Ocean raid drove the Royal Navy from South East Asia.
+On 7 December 1941, the IJN launched a surprise attack on Pearl Harbor, killing 2,403 Americans and crippling the U.S. Pacific Fleet.
+During the first six months of the Pacific War, the IJN enjoyed spectacular success, inflicting crushing defeats on Allied forces across a vast swathe of the Pacific Ocean.
+Allied naval strength in Southeast Asia was largely crippled during the initial Japanese conquest.
+Japanese naval aircraft were responsible for the sinking of HMS Prince of Wales and HMS Repulse, which was the first time that capital ships were sunk by aerial attack while underway.
+In April 1942, the Indian Ocean raid largely drove the Royal Navy out of Southeast Asian waters.

-After these successes, the IJN now concentrated on the elimination and neutralization of strategic points from where the Allies could launch counteroffensives against Japanese conquests.
-However, at Coral Sea the Japanese were forced to abandon their attempts to isolate Australia while the defeat in the Midway Campaign saw the Japanese forced on the defensive.
-The campaign in the Solomon Islands, in which the Japanese lost the war of attrition, was the most decisive; the Japanese failed to commit enough forces in sufficient time.
-During 1943 the Allies were able to reorganize their forces and American industrial strength began to turn the tide of the war.
-American forces ultimately managed to gain the upper hand through a vastly greater industrial output and a modernization of its air and naval forces.
+After these successes, the IJN concentrated on the elimination or neutralization of strategic points from which the Allies could launch counteroffensives against territory newly occupied by Japan.
+However, at the Battle of the Coral Sea the Japanese were forced to abandon their attempts to isolate Australia, while defeat in the Battle of Midway cost the Japanese four fleet carriers and most of their accompanying aircrew.
+The campaign in the Solomon Islands from August 1942 to February 1943, in which the Japanese ultimately lost a costly, monthslong battle of attrition with Allied forces over the island of Guadalcanal, compounded previous defeats and highlighted the accelerating degradation of the IJN's capabilities.
+During 1943, American industrial strength began to turn the tide of the war at sea.
+American forces ultimately managed to gain the upper hand through a vastly greater industrial output, a modernization of their air and naval forces and the inability of Japan to replace lost air and naval power.